microsoft/WindowsAppSDK/specs/dynamicdependencies/DynamicDependencies.md

 Packaged processes are initialized with a package graph based on package dependencies declared in their `appxmanifest.xml`.
 Non-packaged processes have no declared dependencies as they have no `appxmanifest.xml`, thus non-packaged processes are created with an empty Package Graph.
 Once a process is created its package graph is constant for the rest of its lifetime.

-**Solution**: Provide new APIs to alter the current process' Package Graph at runtime.
+We'll provide new APIs to alter the current process' Package Graph at runtime.

 Windows provides access to a process' package graph primarily via [GetCurrentPackageInfo](https://docs.microsoft.com/en-us/windows/win32/api/appmodel/nf-appmodel-getcurrentpackageinfo) and [GetCurrentPackageInfo2](https://docs.microsoft.com/en-us/windows/win32/api/appmodel/nf-appmodel-getcurrentpackageinfo2).
 Equivalent information is available via [Windows.ApplicationModel.Package.Current](https://docs.microsoft.com/en-us/uwp/api/windows.applicationmodel.package.current?view=winrt-19041) and [Package.Current.Dependencies](https://docs.microsoft.com/en-us/uwp/api/windows.applicationmodel.package.dependencies?view=winrt-19041).
 These correspond to PackageGraph[0] and PackageGraph[1+].
 These APIs provide access to the static package graph.